beytullahuzun/end-to-end/README.md

 # end-to-end
-An example of usadge of ui tests and backend tests together
+An example of usage of ui tests and backend tests together